FaithAlone.net

 So, two chapters of the Quran, which were recited as having been sent from Allah during the time of Muhammad, no longer exist.
 The chapter that he said resembles the first is Bara'at, also called At-Tawbah, and is 129 verses long.

 Note that the first part of the second reference quotes Surah 61:2, but the second part of the reference is nowhere in that Surah.
-And, if you've read the Quran, you know that Muhammad repeats some things in the Quran over a dozen times.
-Therefore, a duplicate verse existing in another Surah does nothing to change the fact that a companion of Muhammad is reciting verses that he says were part of what they recited as the revealed Quran, but aren't in any modern Quran.
+And, those familiar with the Quran know that Muhammad repeats some things over a dozen times.
+Therefore, it would seem that there is early testimony that two chapters of the Quran are genuinely lost, as they do not appear in any modern Quran.

 Next, in Sunan Ibn Majah 1944, Aisha states that there were verses revealed by Muhammad that are not in the Quran anymore, because a sheep ate them: